|The Loyalty Guide 6 - Executive Summary|

-The Loyalty Guide is the world's only complete, comprehensive report covering every aspect of customer loyalty marketing, customer engagement, customer acquisition, customer retention, best customer marketing, customer relationship management (CRM), social media marketing, customer data-driven business intelligence (BI), loyalty metrics, measurement, reporting and predictive analytics.
+The Loyalty Guide 6 is the world's only complete, up to date, unbiased and comprehensive report covering every aspect of customer loyalty marketing, customer engagement, customer acquisition, customer retention, best customer marketing, customer relationship management (CRM), social media marketing, data-driven business intelligence, metrics, measurement, reporting and analytics.

 ^ ^ ^